Daiki48/coolnessFlair.vim/README.md

 The theme is based on calm colors.
 We do not use colors that are too bright.This color theme is easy on the eyes.

+# Screenshot

+There are [screenshots](https://github.com/Daiki48/coolnessFlair.vim/tree/main/screenshot) of what the various plugins will look like using this colorscheme.

+The screenshot here only shows the plugin I am using.
+So please issue if you have any problems with other plugins.

 # Plugin Support

 > **Please let me know if it doesn't work.
 I have confirmed that it works only in my environment.**